William Armstrong (Virginia politician)

 William Armstrong (December 23, 1782 – May 10, 1865) was an American lawyer, civil servant, politician, and businessperson.
 He represented Hampshire County in the Virginia House of Delegates from 1818 to 1820, and Virginia's 16th congressional district in the United States House of Representatives from 1825 to 1833.

-Armstrong was born in 1782 in Lisburn, County Antrim, Kingdom of Ireland (in present-day Northern Ireland), and emigrated to the United States in 1792.
+Armstrong was born in 1782 in Lisburn, County Antrim, Ireland, and emigrated to the United States in 1792.
 He studied law under Charles Magill, became a lawyer, and settled in Hampshire County, Virginia (present-day West Virginia).
 Armstrong served in a number of civil service positions, including postmaster of Paddytown (present-day Keyser); U.S. tax collector appointed by President James Madison; director of the Bank of the Valley of Virginia; member of the Virginia Board of Public Works from 1822 to 1823; justice of the peace for Hampshire County from 1820 to 1852; and Hampshire County sheriff in 1843.
 Armstrong was chosen as a presidential elector for Virginia in the 1820 and 1824 U.S. presidential elections.

 He was elected to two terms in the Virginia House of Delegates and four terms in the U.S. House of Representatives, two as an Adamsite Democratic-Republican and two as a National Republican.
 In Congress, he assisted in passing a bill to appropriate funds to construct the Chesapeake and Ohio Canal in 1828.
 Following his tenure in Congress, Armstrong engaged in the tavern business and operated the Armstrong House hotel in Romney.
 In 1862, he relocated to Keyser, where he died in 1865.

 Early life and education

-William Armstrong was born on December 23, 1782, in Lisburn, County Antrim, in the Kingdom of Ireland (present-day Northern Ireland).
+William Armstrong was born on December 23, 1782, in Lisburn, County Antrim, Ireland.
 Armstrong's family was Presbyterian and of Scotch-Irish descent.
 He was a direct descendant of James Armstrong, who participated in the rising of the Covenanters at the Battle of Pentland Hills.
 He forfeited his estate in 1666 and escaped from Annandale, Dumfriesshire, Scotland, to County Down.
 In 1792, Armstrong emigrated to the United States with his parents and the family settled in Romney, Virginia (present-day West Virginia).
 Following his arrival in Romney, Armstrong worked as a merchant's clerk, and then served as an assistant in the office of the Hampshire County Clerk of Court.
 Armstrong studied law under Charles Magill in Winchester, became a lawyer and settled permanently in Hampshire County.